 SEE ALSO: 15 Cool Games Like ROBLOX You Can Play

 All the games listed above are considered the best strategy games of all time.
-Each game offers a unique setting and/or gameplay elements, which makes them unique in their own right.
-These games not only contribute but have also helped revitalize the Real-Time Strategy genre, which deserves much more love and attention from the players.
+Each game offers a unique setting and/or gameplay elements, which makes it unique in its own right.
+These games have not only contributed to, but also helped revitalize, the Real-Time Strategy genre, which deserves much more love and attention from players.
 So, if you like Age of Empires, you are surely going to love these games.